TIBCOSoftware/snappydata/docs/howto/connect_using_jdbc_driver.md

 ## Connecting with JDBC Client Pool Driver

-JDBC client pool driver provides a built-in connection pooling and relies on the non-pooled [JDBC driver](/howto/connect_using_jdbc_driver.md).
-The driver initializes the pool when the first connection is created by using this driver.
+JDBC client pool driver provides built-in connection pooling and relies on the non-pooled [JDBC driver](/howto/connect_using_jdbc_driver.md).
+The driver initializes the pool when the first connection is created using this driver.
 Thereafter, for every request, the connection is returned from the pool instead of establishing a new connection with the server.
-We recommend using the pooled driver for low latency operations such as point lookup query and for using the Spark JDBC data source API (see example below).
-When you access SnappyData from Java frameworks such as Spring, we recommend you to use pooling provided in the framework and switch to using the non-pooled driver.
+We recommend using the pooled driver for low latency operations such as point lookups and when using the Spark JDBC data source API (see example below).
+When you access SnappyData from Java frameworks such as Spring, we recommend using pooling provided in the framework and switch to using the non-pooled driver.

 !!!
 Important
 	The underlying pool is uniquely associated with the set of properties that are passed while creating the connection.
 If any of the properties change, a new pool is created.